Design Tip#24 – Use Visual Indication and Text Message to Explain Errors

 Design Tip: Use checkboxes when applied settings require confirmation before they are submitted.

-Design Tip: Use a background overlay with modal bottom menus so that users know that they cannot interact with the rest of the screen.
+Use a background overlay with modal bottom menus so that users know that they cannot interact with the rest of the screen.
+See more design tips.
+Want to Learn UX Design?
+Thanks for reading.
+Subscribe for more related articles at UX World. …

 Don’t use multiple colors in the bottom navigation bar.
 It will make it harder to find out the selected icon and navigate between options.

 Always use button labels that are clear and meaningful to the user.
-Button labels inspire the users to take an action.
+Button labels inspire the users to take action.
 To indicate what a button will do, use the function as the label of the button.
+When users read the …

 Design Tip #3 – Don’t Use Placeholder Text in Controls Read More »